 How to Give a Blowout Haircut

 This hairstyle is achieved without too much shaving.
 In fact, it is an imitation of the blowout fade hairstyle.
 The look is achieved by styling the hair with a lot of hair gel.
-No shaving is needed.
-Just push the hair upwards and the style is ready.
+Style the beard as you prefer and just push the hair upwards.
+You’re done!